 (6) Application procedures.

-A taxpayer must file an application with and obtain approval from the department of revenue to receive tax credits under this program.
-A separate application must be submitted for each calendar year for which credits are claimed.
+A taxpayer must file an application with and obtain approval from the department to receive tax credits under this program.
+A new application must be submitted after each group of four consecutive full calendar quarters that you project employment to increase over 15%.
 RCW 82.62.020

-requires that application for the tax credits be made prior to the actual hiring of qualified employment positions.
+requires that application for the tax credits be filed within the first ninety days after the first qualified employment position is filled.
 Applications failing to satisfy this statutory requirement will be disapproved.